bmoreonrails/rails_tutorial/_chapters/chapter_05.md

 {% steps %}
 {% list %}
   1. What does your solution look like?
-Your compelte form should look like this:
+Your complete form should look like this:

       ```erb
       <%= form_for(@book) do |f| %>